 This is a painting I completed on my recent trip to Corfu.
 I was attracted to the dynamic shape of the shadows falling on the ground, and the rhythms of the masts of the sailing boats.

-Read on to learn some more of the techniques and principles I used in this painting.
+Read on to learn some more of the techniques and principles I used in this painting of Corfu Marina.

 Techniques and principles used in this painting